 1. To involve Adventist members in daily Bible study.

-  2. To engage all members in doctrinal study, as essential
+2. To engage all members in doctrinal study, as essential for spiritual maturity.

 3. To make all members better acquainted with Ellen White’s counsel and prophetic ministry.

 4. To increase the engagement of church members in biblically authentic spiritual practices.

 5. To foster among pastors, teachers, members, and students in denominational institutions, greater appreciation for and insight from a study of Scripture that uses the historical-grammatical method and historicist approach to interpretation, including the understanding of prophecy.